jheilos/tab-refresher-firefox/README.md

 ### **Common Issues**

+**Import not working in popup**
+- Use the Settings page for file import (popup file dialogs close in Firefox)
+- Try Quick Clipboard Import instead
+- Verify JSON format is valid

 **Extension not starting**
 - Check that at least one URL is configured
 - Verify URLs are valid (include `http://` or `https://`)
-- Check browser console for error messages
+- Open browser console for error messages

+**Settings not saving**
+- Use "💾 Save All Settings" button in Settings page
+- Check browser storage permissions
+- Try exporting settings as backup before changes

 **URLs not loading**
 - Ensure websites allow being loaded in tabs